Drawings, Games, and Prizes VII-4

 University units and registered (recognized) student organizations may conduct drawings or other “games of chance” to encourage attendance at or participation in events or activities if a) the value of any prize offered does not exceed $300 and b) the total value of all prizes offered at any event does not exceed $900.
 Vendors participating in a university event are also subject to the prize limits.

 In rare circumstances, a request may be made to award prizes with values that exceed the amounts identified above.
-Such exceptional requests must be submitted as proposals and obtain approval from their unit financial officer, campus financial officer, the Senior Vice President and Chief Financial Officer, the Vice President and General Counsel and the Vice President for Public Affairs and Government Relations.
+Such exceptional requests must be submitted as proposals and obtain approval from their unit financial officer, campus financial officer, the Vice President and Chief Financial Officer, the Vice President and General Counsel and the Vice President for Public Affairs and Government Relations.

 Raffles, as defined below, are prohibited.
 Bingo and poker and other similar games are prohibited if any prizes are awarded.